IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/basic_modeling/creating_walls.rst

 Creating Walls
 --------------

 Walls are fundamental elements in any building design.
-BlenderBIM provides powerful tools for creating and manipulating wall elements.
+Bonsai provides powerful tools for creating and manipulating wall elements.
 This section will guide you through the process of creating standalone walls, multiple connected walls, and joining walls using various techniques.

-By following these steps and utilizing the various tools provided by BlenderBIM, you can efficiently create, modify, and join walls to form complex building layouts.
+By following these steps and utilizing the various tools provided by Bonsai, you can efficiently create, modify, and join walls to form complex building layouts.
 Remember to use snapping and alignment tools to ensure precision in your model.